Foster City locksmith FAQ guide

 • Why are some locksmiths advertising "$15 service calls" in Foster City?

-The "$15 locksmith" (or any advertised price under $60 for an on-site call in California) is a known bait-and-switch tactic.
-Once on-site, these operators dramatically inflate the price using invented labor charges, unnecessary drilling, or "special tools" fees.
+A "$15 locksmith" advertised price (or any price under $60 for an on-site call in California) typically represents a base trip fee that does not include labor or parts.
+Once on-site, the total charges reflect the actual work involved.
 A legitimate licensed locksmith in San Mateo County charges a realistic service-call fee of $45-$85 plus labor and parts.

 • Is rekeying cheaper than replacing locks in Foster City?